 Adding lemon (or lime) to drinking water is not a new phenomenon but it's well worth outlining why so many people opt for adding a slice of citrus to their drinking water.
 First of all, there's the pleasant change-up in taste, however that doesn't begin to tell the whole story.

 Packed full of vitamin-C, lemon infused water has been said to help with weight loss, digestion, skin and detoxification.
-The vitamin-C content has also been found to shorten symptoms of the common cold, and when added to green tea it can increase your body ability to absorb anti-oxidants by up to 80%.
+The vitamin-C content has also been found to shorten symptoms of the common cold, and when added to green tea it can increase your body ability to remove anti-oxidants by up to 80%.

 Many people also choose to add lemon to their water in the morning, this is said to help flush your digestive system and help rehydrate after a long night spent sleeping.